-For Christchurch Harbour, average run data for the River Avon has been calculated using the 'Salmon Stock and Fisheries in England and Wales Annual Report 2019' (all rivers) and 'Hampshire Avon Fish Counter at Knapp Mill Report 2020' (River Avon only).
-The average 'run data' for years 2018-2020 is 10.
+For Christchurch Harbour, average run data for the River Avon was calculated using the 'Salmon Stock and Fisheries in England and Wales Annual Report 2019' (all rivers) and 'Hampshire Avon Fish Counter at Knapp Mill Report 2020' (River Avon only).
+The average 'run data' for years 2018-2020 gave a Threshold Trigger Level of 10.